kylemcpheron/info2201_finalproject/README.md

-- Week 4 Day 4
+- WEEK 4 DAY 4
 - worked as partners to identify our project
 - created our GitHub project repository
 - found our data